FaranBhatti/odin-recipes/README.md

 An incredibly basic recipe website.
 The website will not look very pretty, just building it to build up HTML experience.
 Revisited in the future to style it up with CSS.

 ## Self-Reflection (what I've learned)
-- Basics of HTML (syntax etc.)
+- Basics of HTML (eg. syntax)
-- How to build a boilerplate template and what it consists of
+- How to build an HTML boilerplate template & importance of it
+- Image referencing absolute vs. relative
 - Ordered and unordered lists
 - Folder structure & linking webpages on a website